Our Curriculum Intent and Values

 Ultimately, we want our children to be their ‘Personal Best’; making a positive contribution to the wider world and the community in which they live.
 We aim to ensure they are well prepared for the future challenges of their learning journey.

 Our School Values are implemented through all we do in school.
 They are embedded into our daily lives and learning.
-The school values were reviewed by our staff and pupils in 2019.
+The school values were reviewed by our staff and pupils in summer 2019.
 They are communicated to our school community through our weekly whole school assembly, the school newsletter and school website.
 We encourage pupils to share with us the times they see others or they themselves have displayed one of our school values.
 These examples are celebrated in our Friday Celebration Assembly.
 Our values are displayed throughout the school.

 We will implement our curriculum drivers by aiming to ensure that they are embedded within our termly planning and through the following curriculum enhancements: